-The Tuesday pennant season has been hotly contested again this year.
-The pennant team consists of eight weekly players, forming two teams of four, which are drawn from around 10 players including two or more substitutes in case of absence or illness.
-Tuesday pennant teams were drawn from the following players: Dee Harrison, Allan Gordin, Jane Kelly,
+A reminder to all interested locals.
+A demonstration on how The Tuesday pennant season has been hotly contested again to use the defibrillation unit will be held at this year.
+The pennant team consists of eight weekly players, the clubhouse on Wednesday 8th March at forming two teams of four, which are drawn from around 10 5pm.
+So come along and learn how to save players including two or more substitutes in case of absence a life. or illness.
+Tuesday pennant teams were drawn from the following players: Dee Harrison, Allan Gordin, Jane Kelly, See you on the green.